 The Commission has constructed four E-ZPass Only interchanges which are designed for the exclusive use of E-ZPass customers: Virginia Drive (located east of the Fort Washington interchange); Street Road (located west of the Bensalem interchange); Route 29 (located west of the Valley Forge Interchange) and at Route 903 in Carbon County.
 E-ZPass Only entrance and exit ramps (not a full interchange) have also been constructed at Lansdale (original toll booth/E-ZPass interchange remains open to all traffic).
 In addition, cashless tolling locations have been constructed and are operational at the following locations: 1) Delaware River Bridge (westbound) which is part of the I-95 Connector in Bucks County; 2) Beaver Valley Expressway; 3) Keyser Avenue/Clark Summit; and, 4) Findlay Connector.
-These cashless tolling locations are "pilot projects" converting segments of the System to cashless technology.
 These E-ZPass Only interchanges, cashless tolling and other similarly planned interchanges are expected to reduce congestion at the System's busier interchanges and provide convenient access to industrial parks and job centers.